dalodriguez/DPGEA/README.md

 Differential Pseudospatial Gradient Expression Analysis

-This package provides a framework to explore pseudospatial scRNAseq data obtained from Monocle3.
-The function calculates Differential Pseudospatial Gradient Expression (DPGEA) as transitional points within the pseusopace calculated using Monocle3
+This repository provides a framework to explore pseudospatial scRNAseq.
+The function calculates Differential Pseudospatial Gradient Expression (DPGEA) as transitional points within the pseusopace calculated using Monocle3.

+The repository allow to replicate the analysis available in Brunner et al. (2024).

 ## Installation
 ExPCom requires to have installed the package Seurat, monocle3 and Hmisc.